CSIS-iLab/js-viz/tnt-russia-btg-map/map/README.md

 # What is this

 This is an interactive map used to illustrate how the location of Ukrainian and Russian military units and the frontline of the conflict have changed since the ongoing conflict began in early 2022.
 Military units are represented by blue and red icons (icons along with the associated geojson information comprise the map markers), the svgs for which can be found in this repo.
-The detail for the markers and the frontlines is kept in Carto and accessed via `cartodb.SQL`.
+The detail for the markers and the frontlines is kept in a [Google Sheet](https://docs.google.com/spreadsheets/d/1N9CReVCcffwbqt_mskZCugSGN9oVOZDwIEgGcFaU65k/edit#gid=1679214547) that feeds Carto and accessed via `cartodb.SQL`.

 The base style map was made in [Mapbox Studio](https://www.mapbox.com/mapbox-studio), and we use [Leaflet](https://leafletjs.com/), [Overlapping Marker Spiderfier for Leaflet](https://github.com/jawj/OverlappingMarkerSpiderfier-Leaflet), and [noUiSlider](https://refreshless.com/nouislider/) to make the rest of the map and its functionality.